muart-group/muart-group.github.io/docs/developer/packet-reference/0x42-get-request.md

 |------|-------------|-----------------|--------------------|----------------------|
 | 0    | CommandType | Multiple        | Partial            |                      |

-A listing of all possible command types that may be requested for this packet are listed in [`0x62` - Get Response](0x62-get-response).
+A listing of all possible command types that may be requested for this packet are listed in [`0x62` - Get Response][get-response].

+[get-response]: 0x62-get-response